Our verdict

 Smooth heel-to-toe transition

-A player says that the Freak 4 has "overall really really smooth" transitions from heel to toe because of the curvatures on both ends.
-He continues that the shoe rocks you forward without a glitch.
+Freak 4 made us experience really really smooth transitions from heel to toe because of the curvatures on both ends.
+We discovered that the shoe rocks you forward without a glitch.

 In addition to the curvatures, the shoe also has a good flex to it.